 Other topics include Fourier-type methods (phase vocoder), Sinusoidal + noise methods, Source-filter synthesis, Nonlinear systems and Volterra series theory, Implementing a real-time processing application in FAUST, Frequency modulation, Karplus Strong synthesis based on physical modeling.

-The aim of this UE is to develop a good knowledge and competence of the main computer-aided tools which are relevant to music, from the perspective of symbolic representations as well as programming languages.
-The student will discover the different symbolic representations of musical structures, improve its knowledge of the midi format in music analysis and generation, and identify the different types of programming languages for music (in real time and not real time).
+The aim of this UE is to develop a good knowledge and competence of both computer-aided tools but also the romantic view on informatics which are relevant to music.
+This perspective embeds symbolic representations, logic programming and lambda calculus as well as programming languages (from functional to object-oriented).
+The student will discover these different symbolic representations of musical structures and the state machine theory through automata theory (used in computer improvisation), improve its knowledge in the pragmatic aspects of the midi format in music analysis and generation, and develop programming techniques for music (both real time and offline), up to distributed and concurrent programming.
+Finally, the current trend of big data and machine learning will be exhaustively studied through four sessions covering the basic concepts of Artificial Intelligence, up to the latest techniques of deep learning.

-PROJECTS AND MUSICAL APPLICATIONS Emmanuel Saint-James 6 ects
+PROJECTS AND MUSICAL APPLICATIONS Benoit Fabre 6 ects

 TEACHING UNITS – SEMESTER 4